-Data protection is important because it helps people feel confident that their information will be used in a way they would expect and allow them to control how others use the personal data people share with them.
-It also enables people who hold their sensitive data (e.g. GP’s, social workers) to understand what they can do with it and how they can store it.
+Data protection is essential because it helps people feel confident that their information will be used in a way they would expect.
+It allows them to control how others use the personal data they share with them.
+It also enables people who hold their sensitive data (e.g. GPs, social workers) to understand what they can do with it and how they can store it.

-If people don’t feel confident that their data is being kept securely, this could have a negative effect on the trust in sharing information with healthcare professionals who need to access it for them or others (e.g. carers).
+If people don’t feel confident that their data is being kept securely, this could harm the trust in sharing information with healthcare professionals who need to access it for them or others (e.g. carers).
 It also makes it more difficult for health and social workers to gain the trust of the people they work with.

 If healthcare professionals do not protect the sensitive data in their care, this could lead to fines and penalties for them or even criminal charges if it is deemed that there was willful negligence in protecting people’s personal information.
 This can result in losing employment, loss of earnings and having a damaging impact on your reputation in the field.

 There are several problems in the health and social care sectors when it comes to data security; some of them are listed below:

 1. Not being aware of how to store data properly

 2. Making a mistake in storing the information could have been avoided if it was better known what is expected by law.